Doppler Pulse Amplification: Concept

-\pati{Advantages DoPA Compared to CPA \\}{} This Doppler-driven compansion mechanism sets DoPA apart from CPA.
-As the pulse propagates through the opening wedge, Doppler-induced downshifts gradually shift its spectral components toward lower frequencies, effectively narrowing the spectral width (Sec.~\ref{sec:System_Analysis}).
-This enables DoPA to operate with a much narrower amplifier bandwidth than CPA, thereby mitigating gain narrowing and preserving spectral integrity after amplification.
-Additionally, DoPA offers the potential for a compact implementation (Sec.~\ref{sec:Device_Size_Reduction}), which could be particularly advantageous in applications requiring high-power ultrashort pulses where system size and complexity are critical constraints.
+\pati{Advantages DoPA Compared to CPA \\}{} This Doppler-driven compansion mechanism causes progressive spectral narrowing as the pulse propagates through the opening wedge (Sec.~\ref{sec:System_Analysis}), in contrast to CPA.
+This dynamic narrowing enables the use of much narrower-band amplifiers without incurring gain narrowing and preserving spectral integrity after amplification.
+Additionally, DoPA offers the potential for a compact implementation (Sec.~\ref{sec:Device_Size_Reduction}), which could be particularly advantageous in applications requiring high-power pulses where system size and complexity are critical constraints.